tom-mi/iBrew/README.md

 #### Setup

-iBrewSettings.py contains the settings.
+The file iBrewSettings.py contains the default settings.
 You can edit it with your favorite editor

-### Command Line Options
+## Command Line Options

 ```
 Usage:
   iBrew [option] (host)